-1.19 Loading and Updating Software Procedures
+1.18 Loading and Updating Software Procedures

 Updating the software takes approximately 30 minutes.
-The software only needs to be loaded in ONE controller and it will update all the controllers and boards in the system.
-Typically this is done on the far left controller.
+The software only needs to be loaded in ONE computer and it will update all the computers and boards in the system.
 To update the software, follow these steps carefully: